cinnamon-bun/superbus/README.md

 The blocking callbacks that are async are run in parallel and we wait for them to all to finish or throw errors before returning from `sendAndWait`.

-Don't forget the `await` on sendAndWait.
+**NOTE!**  Don't forget the `await` on sendAndWait.
 If you do, only the synchronous callbacks will finish running before your code continues.
 The async callbacks will be started but won't finish until later.

 # Message specificity, `'*'` listeners, and special handling of messages with ids